yunyicheng/TRexDAD/README.md

 browseVignettes("TRexDAD")
 ```

-`TRexDAD` contains 10 functions.
-Since they are all parts of an
+`TRexDAD` contains 11 functions.
+Since 10 of them are parts of an
 integrated pipeline, they are go to one R script, `pipeline.R`.
-Here are
+The
+function `run_TRexDAD` is a runner for shiny App, so it goes into
-the workflow illustration and detailed explanation of them.
+`run_TRexDAD.R`.
+Here are the workflow illustration and detailed
+explanation of the functions in `pipeline.R`.

 <figure>
 <img src="inst/extdata/pipeline_workflow.png" alt="Pipeline Workflow" />